JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 ## Quotes ##
 - Quilter "If I ever play solid state.......Quilter or right back to tubes.
 I am also a bit of a tube snob and my ears tell me Quilter is as close as you will ever get to what tubes can do"
 - Quitler "It took the pedals like a dream, it responded to my pick attack and expression like a dream"
-- Quilter "if I wasn’t so fussy (I am, extremely) I would probably use it for every gig as let’s face it, the people listening wouldn’t be able to tell the difference"
+- Quilter "if I wasn't so fussy (I am, extremely) I would probably use it for every gig as let's face it, the people listening wouldn't be able to tell the difference"
-- Quilter "when the Bravado isn’t here I use a Fender BDri as my main gigging amp… well, I used to, as if the Bravado isn’t here, from here on in I’ll be using the Quilter"
+- Quilter "when the Bravado isn't here I use a Fender BDri as my main gigging amp... well, I used to, as if the Bravado isn't here, from here on in I'll be using the Quilter"
 - Piranha & IR: "you could very easily just use the effects loop send straight into your interface.
 You can get the Two Notes Wall of Sound plugin just by buying one impulse response from them (which I think one of them is around $12) and the WoS plugin gives you the option to add a power-amp section along with the speaker impulse.
 So you wouldn't lose anything by not using the amp's power section.
 The 6505 Piranha doesn't require a load, so no harm in not having a cab connected if you wanted to record silently.
 So really, armed with the Piranha and WoS, you could probably get an even better sound than I did here.
 I was just trying to keep it authentic and not color it with additional power amp simulation. " https://www.youtube.com/watch?v=BvszG5CT7M4
 - Piranha & IR "Thanks to your video and advice I started messing around with my amps FX send into my interface and loaded up a tube power amp vst and impulse responses.
 It sounds great!
 Why isn't this method talked about more???
 I'm using a Blackstar HT Club 50 head straight out of the FX send into my interface, with a dummy 1/4" headphone jack in the return to turn stop sound from coming out of the cab.
 Silent practicing and recording using a full 50 watt tube amp.
 It's a dream come true in my situation where micing my 4x12 cab blaring 50 watts isn't possible... lol.
 With the real amps actual tube preamp sound it gets that "real" feeling even though the power amp and cabinet is being taken care of via plugins.
 It really still "feels" and sounds like an actual live amp being mic'd up.
 This is awesome.
 I" https://www.youtube.com/watch?v=BvszG5CT7M4